continuedev/continue/docs/docs/customization/context-providers.md

 Or copy `~/.continue/type/core/index.d.ts` to your extension repository.

-Then, you can use the `registerContextProvider` function to register your context provider.
+Then, you can use the `registerCustomContextProvider` function to register your context provider.
 Your custom context provider must implement the `IContextProvider` interface.
 Here is an example:

 ```typescript